 To start with, note that the position mentioned in March 2009 was the most extreme on record.

 Now, the position looks like it improved a lot – but a bunch of that was earthquake related (given that future claims that haven’t been paid out yet are counted as an “asset” for NZ).
 The key thing I want to point out is that this elevated debt position figure is a longer terms phenomenon then is being suggested in some places – it didn’t turn up during the housing boom, it has been sitting around all along.
 As a result, if we want to understand it, this is an important point to keep in mind 😉

 One thing I will bother to mention – “high” debt is the symptom of an issue, not the cause of a problem.
 The difference between those two ways of viewing it is substantial (and less pedantic then you may think).
-This is why we need to understand what is going on – and if there is a problem deal with it directly – rather than just arbitrarily trying to tackle debt.
+This is why we need to understand what is going on and Get Help to deal with the problem directly – rather than just arbitrarily trying to tackle debt.